john-cashman/Pands-Project2021/README.md

 &nbsp;

-## Checking the dataset to make sure it is good
+## Checking the dataset to make sure it is good <a name="Checking"></a>
 To make sure the dataset I dowloaded was good I did a few checks on it.
 I have saved this program under [cleaning.py](https://github.com/john-cashman/Pands-Project2021/blob/main/cleaning.py).
+I checked the dataset for any misssing values, duplicates and the species count.
+Before downloading the dataset I knew there should be no missing values and the species count is 50 of each.

 &nbsp;

-### Missing Values
+#### Missing Values
 ```
 print(df.isnull().sum(axis=0))
 ```